AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

 On a concluding note, this move from being an activity to a process should not even be a thing of concern to the end users.

-### Hypothesis to aid High Level Design Decisions
+### High Level Design Decisions
-I will try to write down my thoughts for installer in following sections:
+I will try to write down my thoughts with respect to high level design.
+This enables me to remain un-biased with first thoughts that hit my brain.
+I try to write down several thoughts that come in later and either disconfirm or confirm with my earlier thoughts.

 #### First Time Conclusions
 - Install should solve the problem of end users trying to deploy massive amounts of yamls